harikris001/Book-wizard/README.md

 Feel free to reach out to our team members if you have any questions or need assistance with the project.

-**Disclaimer:** This project is based on a language model, and its performance may vary depending on the complexity and quality of the PDF content provided.
+**Disclaimer:** This project is based on a language model, and its performance may vary depending on the complexity and quality of the PDF content provided, performance of the computer etc.